ut-proj/undertone/README.md

 (h)         -- alias for '(help)'
 (help)      -- display this information
-(quit)      -- quit the Extempore REPL and return to the LFE REPL (run file)  -- load the code in the given file and run in Extempore (version)   -- display all the version info for undertone
+(quit)      -- quit the Extempore REPL and return to the LFE REPL (run file)  -- load the code in the given file and run in Extempore;
+               must be valid Extempore Scheme or xtlang code (version)   -- display all the version info for undertone; useful for filing bug reports in tickets

 Extempore support: